ivana-g/productivity-principles/README.md

 And in choosing a life of pleasure, trivial pursuits and lightness in all cases, the pain of your potential unrealized creates deep and lasting hardship.

 So when faced with a choice, always select the path of most resistance.
 It’ll make you great.

+## Accepting the reality of slow progress
+- Before I try to increase my willpower, I need to try to decrease the friction in my environment.
+- Most big, deeply satisfying accomplishments in life take at least five years to achieve.
+This can include building a business, cultivating a loving relationship, writing a book, getting in the best shape of your life, raising a family, and more.

+Five years is a long time.
+It is much slower than most of us would like.
+If you accept the reality of slow progress, you have every reason to take action today.
+If you resist the reality of slow progress, five years from now you'll simply be five years older and still looking for a shortcut.